diansuri/Smadav-2020/docs/index.rst

 Smadav 2020 Best Free Antivirus
 ==================

-Smadav 2020 <https://www.alexa.com/siteinfo/karinov.co.id> was integrated in Indonesia there is an English version.
+`Alexa Karinov.co.id <https://www.alexa.com/siteinfo/karinov.co.id>`_ was integrated in Indonesia there is an English version.
 The system has a variety of features that will help halt your Pc system ending up becoming contaminated or broken.

 Antivirus goods range with capabilities, effectiveness, standard of support and even more - our resources can be employed to assist you decide an answer which most accurately fits you.